-This is Part 1 of a 3-part series of articles about how to plan your website.
+This is Part 1 of a 3-part article series designed to help you understand how to plan your website.

-Are you thinking about getting a website or blog built for your small business?
+Are you considering the idea of getting a website built for your small business?

-If so, one of the many decisions you need to make is whether or not to build the web site yourself, or get someone else to help build the site for you.
+If so, one of the most important decisions you need to make is if you should build this web site yourself, or get someone to help create your website.

-Both choices have pros and cons.
-Whatever choice you select will depend on a number of factors like:
+Both options have pros and cons.
+Whichever choice you pick will depend on a number of factors like: